Welcome to ESPRit

 ESPRit online seminars

-In order to build our online ESPRit community, we are organising a series of one-hour online seminars.
+In order to build our online ESPRit community, we regularly organise one-hour online seminars.
 For an overview of past seminars and to watch the recordings, please click here.
 Proposals for future seminars can be sent to This email address is being protected from spambots.
 You need JavaScript enabled to view it..

 Migration from Listserv tot Google Groups